 When it comes to the dangers of getting COVID-19 at work, much of the focus has rightly been on healthcare providers.
-But even if you’re not a nurse or doctor, you could get infected on the job—whether at a grocery store, warehouse, slaughterhouse, or any other workplace that presents a risk of exposure to the novel coronavirus.
+But even if you’re not a nurse or doctor, you could get infected on the job—whether at a grocery store, warehouse, meat processing plant, or any other workplace that presents a risk of exposure to the novel coronavirus.
 And if your employer didn’t take reasonable safety precautions to protect you and your coworkers from infection, you might be tempted to sue.

 There are legal hurdles to suing an employer outside of the workers’ compensation system for getting sick because of your job—even though it will probably be difficult for most employees to get workers’ comp benefits for COVID-19.
-But in some circumstances, you might be able to clear those hurdles and proceed with a legal action against your employer.
+But in some limited circumstances, you might be able to clear those hurdles and proceed with a legal action against your employer.

 When you’re hurt or become sick because of your job, you’re generally limited to the benefits you can get through workers’ comp—meaning you aren’t allowed to sue your employer to seek compensation that would cover all of your losses, including pain and suffering.
 (Usually, this “exclusivity” rule would also apply to wrongful death actions by survivors of employees who died as a result of a work-related illness, such as healthcare workers who died for lack of personal protective equipment, or PPE.)

-However, there are exceptions to the exclusivity rule.
+There are exceptions to the exclusivity rule.
 These exceptions vary from state to state, but they generally include circumstances in which:

 If you live in a state where workers’ comp doesn’t cover infectious illnesses, the workers’ comp exclusivity rule might not prevent you from suing your employer for contracting COVID-19 on the job.
-In South Carolina, for instance, a contagious illness won’t be considered an occupational disease if you got it from exposure to coworkers or you could have just as easily picked it up outside of work.

 Many workers have complained that their employers put them at an increased risk of exposure to the coronavirus by, for example: